ellahin/meshtastic-getting-started/contributing.md

 > [!CAUTION]
 > We will only remove the testimonials on request of the testimonial holder.
-> If you make an issue or pull request against a testimonial that is not your own it will be denied
+> If you make an issue or pull request against a testimonial that is not your own it will be denied.
 > Repeated attempts will be meet with repercussions.